mp4096/no-more-f5/README.md

 However, I don't like being a Skinner box rat, so I wrote this digest generator to tame my FOMO.

+> :warning: `no-more-f5` works only with Java 8!
+Java 9 is not supported.

 ## Installation

 ### Cloud stack